lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 The GraphConv models are not far behind the GIN models, however the GINE model took on average 2.25x fewer epochs to converge than GraphConv, corresponding to roughly 2.25x less time.
 It is interesting to see that the GAT Edge models performed worse than the GAT models.
 This may be because the GAT models have quite a lot of parameters (at least comapted to the GIN models) and they might be overfitting on the training data.
 It could also be that the edge attributes are irrelevant and just providing noise, however the GINE model would not perform better if that were the case.

 We can see where the models are making incorrect predictions by looking at their confusion matrices.
-Fig. 3 and Fig. 4 show the confusion matrices for a single GCN and GINE model respectively.
+Fig. 3 and Fig. 4 show the confusion matrices for the average GCN and GINE models respectively (from five repeats)

 Figure 3: